SichangHe/curriculum_vitae/index.md

 ∗ Provided tooling to verify routes against the RPSL, helping improve interdomain routing security.

-∗ Identified and implemented checks for 9 potential reasons why routes fail to match the relevant RPSL.
+∗ Identified and implemented checks for 6 major explanations to why routes fail to match the relevant RPSL.

 Research Assistant for Mobile Federated Learning (FL) Project Mar.
 2023 – May.
 2024